A really good Western actor

 Perhaps as a result, three Westerns followed in 1953, one of them in the lead: Last of the Comanches, The Tall Texan and City of Bad Men, for Columbia, back at Lippert and for Fox, respectively.
 The first was a bit of a plodder, a Broderick Crawford Western in which Bridges was rather wasted in a relatively minor part – it was a big come-down from High Noon.

-The Tall Texan, soon to be reviewed, was a low-budget affair, a gold-lust/Apaches yarn, again but Bridges did get top billing over Lee J Cobb.
+The Tall Texan, see index, was a low-budget affair, another gold-lust/Apaches yarn, but Bridges did get top billing over Lee J Cobb.
 They were rivals for the hand of the fair Marie Windsor (so it was a re-pairing from Little Big Horn).
 It was actually a pretty good film, well worth a watch, but it was, frankly, a B-Western, shot on a hundred thousand dollar budget.

 City of Bad Men was a Western heist movie directed by Harmon Jones and not at all bad.
 Dale Robertson starred and Lloyd was his punk kid brother, the sort of role Skip Homeier might have taken.
 Bosley Crowther said in The New York Times review that he was “just a trifle too sneaky and mean” but I thought he was rather good.